Do Math Video Games Really Improve Math Skills?

 The best teachers accommodate all learning styles.

-Even when teachers use multiple strategies to teach basic addition and subtraction skills, it's sometimes hard to tell if kids are truly fluent in math facts.
+However, even when teachers use multiple strategies to teach basic addition and subtraction skills, it's sometimes hard to tell if students are truly fluent in math facts.

 Flash forward to video games.

-They've been around a long time and are a huge hit with kids and teenagers.
+They've been around a long time and are a huge hit with students of all ages.

 Enter game-based learning strategies, aka video-based math games.